Pet Urine Treatment and Deodorizing

 - Step 5: Seal floor if needed with an odor barrier.

 - Step 6: Treat back of carpet with enzyme treatment.

 - Step 8: Install new pad.

 - Step 9: Re-install carpet.

 - Step 11: Topically apply enzyme.

 Disclaimer: Use these techniques at your own risk.
 Always read directions on any spotter before using.
-Pre-test each spotter in an inconspicuous area before using.
-If the stain or odor persists, call Continental Carpet.
+Pre-test each spotter in an inconspicuous area before using to see if it will bleach or damage the carpet.
+If the stain or odor persists, call Continental Carpet Cleaning and Restoration.